Editor's Note — Ordinance no. 3001 §1, adopted December 23, 2008, repealed title IV in its entirety. See editor's note at beginning of title IV.

 - TREATMENT FACILITIES FOR ALCOHOL OR DRUG ABUSE

-- A facility, including buildings, structures and land, used for residential or outpatient treatment of alcohol and/or other drug abuse.
+- A facility, including buildings, structures and land, used for outpatient treatment of alcohol and/or other drug abuse.

 - TRUCK GARDEN